OPENDAP/olfs/json-ld.md

 ## Overview

-Hyrax produces embedded json-ld metadata in every "navigable catalog" page (aka pages that match: `*/contents.html`) and in every Data Request Form page.
+Hyrax produces embedded JSON-LD metadata in every "navigable catalog" page (aka pages that match: `*/contents.html`) and in every Data Request Form page.
 The `contents.html` pages each contain list of datasets linked to by that page.
-The Data Request Form pages contain all of the Dataset metadata transformed into json-ld.
+The Data Request Form pages contain all of the Dataset metadata transformed into JSON-LD.

 Additionally the server is now able to produce SiteMap files which are crucial to publishing/submitting a particular site to search engines.

-### What is json-ld?
+### What is JSON-LD?

 JSON-LD (JavaScript Object Notation for Linked Data), is a method of encoding Linked Data using JSON.